RFnexus/modem73-win/README.md

 **MFSK**, a non-coherent mode for weak signal propagation and backup links.

+On VHF/UHF FM, use any OFDM mode.

+On good HF SSB paths, use OFDM at 8PSK 1/2  or below depending on your signal budget

+On fading/weaker HF paths, use ROBUST modes.
+For very weak signals or as a backup use MFSK.

 ### Features

 - KISS over TCP so it works with anything that speaks KISS: APRS clients, HamIRC, packet BBS software, Reticulum, custom applications
-- JSON control port API for status and configuration for writing your own progra,ms
+- JSON control port API for status and configuration for writing your own programs
 - lightweight UI that runs straight from the terminal and headless mode for embedded use

 ## Installation